elysemontano/elyse-lecture-notes/rails/active-record-validations-specs.md

       We can also pull out errors specifically tied to the name column
 > veteranarain.errors[:name]
       This is how you access a single item from a hash.
-By using the square brackets and passing in the key of the hash We get back an error message in the array "can't be blank"  $
+By using the square brackets and passing in the key of the hash We get back an error message in an array "can't be blank"  $

 So realistically, writing tests has a little bit of a backwards thinking.
 We have to think of the end result and then work backwards from there.